-Where appropriate, students with special needs may be permitted to enroll in fewer than 12 semester hours and/or to graduate in more than four semesters, at the discretion of the Associate Dean for Academic Affairs.
-However, students on academic probation may not take fewer than 12 hours during a probationary semester.
+Where appropriate, students with special needs may be permitted to enroll in fewer than 12 semester hours and/or to graduate in more than four semesters, at the discretion of the Associate Dean for Academic Programs & Students.
+However, under no circumstances may a student on academic probation take fewer than 12 hours during a probationary semester.